CrypticSignal/video-quality-metrics/README.md

 **CRF comparison mode example:**

-`python main.py -ovp original.mp4 -crf 18 19 20 -p veryfast -ssim -psnr`
+`python main.py -iv original.mp4 -crf 18 19 20 -p veryfast -ssim -psnr`

 _You must specify the CRF values that you want to compare and (optionally) **one** preset.
 If you do not specify a preset, the `medium` preset will be used._

 **Presets comparison mode example:**

-`python main.py -ovp original.mp4 -p medium fast faster -crf 18 -ssim -psnr`
+`python main.py -iv original.mp4 -p medium fast faster -crf 18 -ssim -psnr`

 _You must specify the presets that you want to compare and (optionally) **one** CRF value.
 If you do specify a CRF value, a CRF of 23 will be used._